aidenonlinux/MinimalBrowser/README.md

 Export the .py file into your window or Python.
 And debug (click run and then "Start Debugging") and hit "Run without debugging" (in the "run" menu) Thanks for using MinimalBrowser.

+# WARNING
+This is made by an beginning coder.
+So when its awful, its not my problem because credits to @NeuralNine.